 Midnight on the Marne

-American solider George Mountcastle feels an instant connection to Marcelle Fournier, a young WWI nurse and secret French spy.
+American soldier George Mountcastle feels an instant connection to the young nurse.
 But in times of war, love must wait.
-Soon, George and his best friend Philip are fighting for their lives during the Second Battle of the Marne during which George stops Philip from a brave act that would have won the battle at the cost of his own life.
+Soon, George and his best friend Philip are fighting for their lives during the Second Battle of the Marne, where George prevents Philip from a daring act that might have won the battle at the cost of his own life.

-Years pass, and tragedy strikes.
-George wakes up back in 1918, knowing that he must make different choices for the greater good.
-Playing with time is a tricky thing, though.
-If he chooses to change the course of history on this pivotal battlefield, he will surely change his own future—and perhaps not for the better.
+Years pass, and tragedy strikes, sending George on a course that could change the past and rewrite history.
+Playing with time is a tricky thing.
+If he chooses to alter history, he will surely change his own future—and perhaps not for the better.

 A Macmillan Audio production from Forge Books.